akhil411/Lets-Eat/README.md

 <p> Welcome to Lets-Eat-Food-App,
 <p>This is React Serverless Application built using Serverless Framework and AWS Services.

 Currently working on bug fixing.
-API cors issue.
+The App has API CORS Policy issue.

 <h3>Website</h3>